BVLC/caffe/docs/index.md

       Year = {2014}
     }

-If you do publish a paper where Caffe helped your research, we encourage you to update the [publications wiki](https://github.com/BVLC/caffe/wiki/Publications).
+If you do publish a paper where Caffe helped your research, we encourage you to cite the framework for tracking by [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&citation_for_view=-ltRSM0AAAAJ:u5HHmVD_uO8C).
-Citations are also tracked automatically by [Google Scholar](http://scholar.google.com/scholar?oi=bibs&hl=en&cites=17333247995453974016).

 ## Contacting Us